Noninvasive prenatal paternity testing can be done during pregnancy to establish biological paternity, to determine who the father of a person is.

 DNA paternity testing is the test done to establish biological paternity, to determine who the father of a person is.
 DNA paternity testing involves taking a sample from the mother, father, and baby.
 It can easily be done prenatally, during pregnancy from the mother's blood.

-Paternity DNA Testing
+Paternity DNA testing

 Paternity DNA testing determines the biological father of a child.
 Discovering the paternity of a baby before birth is a common wish among women.
 Paternity questions can add stress—but there is a safe solution.
 Advanced Non-Invasive Prenatal Paternity Test NIPP makes it possible to get accurate answers as early 8 weeks in a pregnancy without risk to the baby because only blood collected from the mother is being used.
 Cells from the developing fetus float freely in the bloodstream of the pregnant mother.
 These fetal cells can be found as early as the 8th week of pregnancy.
 With advanced technology, paternity centers can develop a DNA profile of the fetal cells and compare the profile to the DNA profile of the presumed father.
 A conclusive paternity test report can be delivered in as little as 3 business days after the laboratory receives the DNA samples.

-Maternity DNA Testing
+Maternity DNA testing

 Maternity DNA testing determines the biological mother of a child.
 It’s much like a DNA paternity test, but compares a child’s DNA pattern with that of the mother.
 Children inherit half their DNA from their father and half from their mother.
-Even if the father is not tested, DDC can prove conclusively whether or not the child’s DNA matches the mother.
+Even if the father is not tested, it can prove conclusively whether or not the child’s DNA matches the mother.

 Maternity DNA testing is often requested in the following situations: